forcedotcom/mobile-ui-elements/README.md

 	Supported attributes include:
 	- `sobject`: (Required) Type of sobject on which you want to fetch the record
 	- `recordid`: (Required) Id of the record that needs to be fetched.
 	- `fieldlist`: (Optional) Default: All fields.
-Comma separated list of fields that need to be fetched for the record.
+A list of fields that need to be fetched for the record.
 	- `autosync`: (Optional) Default: true.
 Auto synchronize (fetch/save) changes to the model with the remote server/local store.
 If false, use fetch/save methods to commit changes to server or local store.
 	- `mergemode`: (Optional) Default: "Overwrite".
 The merge model to use when saving record changes to salesforce.